-- B.2.1 There should be a nomination committee which should lead the process for board appointments and make recommendations to the board.
-A majority of members of the nomination committee should be independent non-executive directors.
-The chairman or an independent non-executive director should chair the committee, but the chairman should not chair the nomination committee when it is dealing with the appointment of a successor to the chairmanship.
-The nomination committee should make available its terms of reference, explaining its role and the authority delegated to it by the board7. - B.2.2 The nomination committee should evaluate the balance of skills, experience, independence and knowledge on the board and, in the light of this evaluation, prepare a description of the role and capabilities required for a particular appointment. - B.2.3 Non-executive directors should be appointed for specified terms subject to re-election and to statutory provisions relating to the removal of a director.
-Any term beyond six years for a non-executive director should be subject to particularly rigorous review, and should take into account the need for progressive refreshing of the board. - B.2.4 A separate section of the annual report should describe the work of the nomination committee8, including the process it has used in relation to board appointments.
+- B.2.2.
+The nomination committee should evaluate the balance of skills, experience, independence and knowledge on the board and, in the light of this evaluation, prepare a description of the role and capabilities required for a particular appointment. - B.2.3.
+Non-executive directors should be appointed for specified terms subject to re-election and to statutory provisions relating to the removal of a director.
+Any term beyond six years for a non-executive director should be subject to particularly rigorous review, and should take into account the need for progressive refreshing of the board. - B.2.4.
+A separate section of the annual report should describe the work of the nomination committee, including the process it has used in relation to board appointments.
+This section should include a description of the board's policy on diversity, including gender, any measurable objectives that it has set for implementing the policy, and progress on achieving the objectives.
 An explanation should be given if neither an external search consultancy nor open advertising has been used in the appointment of a chairman or a non-executive director.
+Where an external search consultancy has been used, it should be identified in the annual report and a statement made as to whether it has any other connection with the company.

-B.3 Commitment
+B.3: Commitment